What is Lean Coffee?

 But what does Lean Coffee look like?

-If you have never attended a lean coffee, I suggest you first view Jim Benson’s 3 minute video (Jim co-created this meeting format with Jeremy Lightfoot).
+If you have never attended a lean coffee, I suggest you first view Jim Benson’s 3 minute video (Jim co-created this meeting format with Jeremy Lightfoot in Seattle around 2009).

 Facilitation Guides for Lean Coffee Chat